Florida Cup

-The Florida Cup (also known as the state championship of Florida) is the annual American football rivalry between the University of Florida Gators, Florida State University Seminoles and the University of Miami Hurricanes.
+The Florida Cup (also known as the state championship of Florida) is the annual American football rivalry among the University of Florida Gators, Florida State University Seminoles, and the University of Miami Hurricanes.

-Along with the Commander-in-Chief's Trophy (given to the winner of the round robin between Army, Navy and Air Force), the Beehive Boot (a round-robin between all of the FBS teams in Utah; Utah, Utah State and BYU) and the Michigan MAC Trophy (Central Michigan, Eastern Michigan and Western Michigan), the Florida Cup is one of the very few three-way college football rivalries that presents a trophy to the winner.
-However, it is unique in that it is the only three-way rivalry consisting of three Power Five conference teams with a trophy at stake.
+Along with the Commander-in-Chief's Trophy (Army, Navy, and Air Force), the Beehive Boot (Utah, Utah State, and BYU) and the Michigan MAC Trophy (Central Michigan, Eastern Michigan, and Western Michigan), the Florida Cup is one of the very few three-way college football rivalries that presents a trophy to the winner.
+However, it is the only three-way rivalry consisting of three Power Five conference teams with a trophy at stake.

 History of the trophy

-The trophy originated in 2002 by the Florida Sports Foundation, the official sports promotion and development organization of the state of Florida, and the Florida Championships Awards, Inc., is sponsored by the state of Florida given to either Florida State University, University of Florida or University of Miami for winning a round-robin against the other two teams in the same season (including bowl games if necessary).
-The idea of finally having a trophy for the round robin winner between the three schools was enthusiastically endorsed by then-governor Jeb Bush.
+The trophy originated in 2002 by the Florida Sports Foundation, the official sports promotion and development organization of the state of Florida, and the Florida Lebron Championships Awards, Inc., is sponsored by the state of Florida given to either Florida State University, University of Florida or University of Miami for winning a round-robin against the other two teams in the same season (including bowl games if necessary).
+The idea of finally having a trophy for the round-robin winner between the three schools was enthusiastically endorsed by then-governor Jeb Bush.

 Trophy design

-The trophy was created by the Baldwin Hardware Corporation.
-It is designed to be a unique piece of art as well as representative of the traditional power of Florida's major collegiate football teams.
+The Baldwin Hardware Corporation created the trophy.
+It is designed to be a unique piece of art and representative of the traditional power of Florida's major collegiate football teams.
 The Florida Cup stands approximately 24 in tall and is composed of several elements.
 The base is crafted from solid cherry with the outline of the State of Florida and the football at the top in gold-plated solid pewter.
 The football is mounted on three curved, swirling "pillars" made from silver-plated solid brass that represent the state's three powerhouse football programs—the University of Miami, Florida State University, and the University of Florida.